NTDan05/worlds-easiest-platformer/README.md

 Basically, please play our game.
 We guarantee you'll have a ~~miserable~~ great experience!

+**Note for MacOS users: Unity builds for Mac are extremely finicky, so you may get a "The application can't be opened" error.
+To fix this, open up the Terminal and enter the command `chmod -R a+x "Downloads/The World's Easiest Platformer.app"` (or whatever the path to the app is) after you have extracted the app out.**

 # Screenshots
 <div style="display: flex; flex-wrap: wrap; justify-content: center; gap: 10px; margin-bottom: 20px;">
   <img src="assets/images/title.png" alt="Title Screen" height="225"/>